Cuba in Your Hands

 Breakfast at Casa Particular.
 We will depart to the Basilica of Our Lady of Copper located on the top of a hillside next to an old copper mine.
 This Sanctuary holds the patron saint of the nation, The Virgin of the Charity, the most worshiped in Cuba.
 Afterwards we will continue to Santa Iphigenia Cemetery where we can find the graves of historical figures such as José Martí, Fidel Castro, Emilio Bacardí Moreau or Compay Segundo.

-For lunch time, we will continue to San Pedro de la Roca del Morro Castle, a fortress declared World Heritage by UNESCO in 1997, originally built to defend the city against pirate attacks.
+For lunch time, we will continue to San Pedro de la Roca del Morro Fortess, declared UNESCO World Heritage Site in 1997, originally built to defend the city against pirate attacks.
 There we will enjoy a delicious set menu at a local restaurant.
 We will finish the visit with an expert-led tour around this fortress and the impressive views that can be enjoyed from the upper terrace where you can see part of the east coast and Sierra Maestra at the back.

 Breakfast at Casa Particular.
-We will depart from the hotel by private bus towards Camagüey a UNESCO World Heritage Site.
-The third largest town in Cuba, with a peculiar labyrinthine layout which harbor squares with formidable baroque churches.
+We will depart towards Camagüey, the third largest town in Cuba, World Heritage Site by UNESCO with a peculiar labyrinthine layout which harbor squares with formidable baroque churches.
 We will discover this fascinating urban section of the town by horse-drawn carriages.

 Breakfast at Casa Particular.
 We will visit the Museum Birth House of Ignacio Agramonte, an independence hero rancher who led the riot against Spain.
 Afterwards, we will head towards the Camagüey Ballet Headquarters, founded in the revolutionary period and becoming the first project of classical dance in Cuba.
 Since then, it has not stopped having great international success.